joshuaferrara/node-csgo/README.md

 Sends a message to the Game Coordinator requesting some matchmaking stats.
 Listen for the `matchmakingStatsData` event for the game coordinator's response.
 Requires the GC to be ready (listen for the `ready` event before calling).

-### `requestRecentGames(accountId)`
+### `requestRecentGames()`

-Requests a list of recent games for the given accountId.
+Requests a list of recent games for the currently logged in account.
 Listen for the `matchList` event for the game coordinator's response.

 ### `requestLiveGameForUser(accountId)`